BabitMF/BabitMF.github.io/content/en/docs/bmf/api/encode_module/_index.md

  - aframes: set the number of audio frames to output

  - min_frames: set the min number of output video frames

- - codec: param in video_params or audio_params to specify the name of the codec which libavcodec included. exp. "h264", "bytevc1", "jpg", "png", "aac"(audio)

- - width: param in video_params to specify the video width
- - height: param in video_params to specify the video height
- - pix_fmt: param in video_params to specify the input format of raw video

  - audio_params: audio codec related parameters which similiar as ffmpeg. exp.
 ```py